7 Characteristics of Revolutionary Mobile App Ideas

 Exponential companies invest more resources, in the beginning, setting up these systems, but it pays off in a big way after they can get to scale.

 Steve Jobs once said, “To me, ideas are worth nothing unless executed.
 They are just a multiplier.
 Execution is worth millions.”
 If you have found your radical new app idea based on these principles, then get started today!
 The next step after you find your idea is to validate it.
-Check out our article on the 4 ways to validate your app idea.
+Check out our article on the four ways to validate your app idea.